EliTheDude/eliasmalak/README.md

 Focused on aerospace systems, robotics, and manufacturing

 🚀 Rockets
-🤖 Autonomous & RF systems
+🤖 Autonomous Systems
 🖨️ Manufacturing automation

-Portfolio coming soon.

-WOOOOOO
+Portfolio has been published.